At a Glance

 Some tips for your application 🫡

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for Linux and open source technologies.
-Mention specific experiences that demonstrate your problem-solving skills and your eagerness to learn.
-Make sure to convey your understanding of Canonical's mission and values.
+Mention specific experiences where you went above and beyond to solve technical problems, and express your eagerness to contribute to Canonical's mission.

 How to prepare for a job interview at Canonical Group Ltd